opf/openproject/docs/release-notes/14-6-0/README.md

 <!-- Warning: Anything above this line will be automatically removed by the release script -->

 ## Contributions
 A very special thank you goes to City of Cologne again for sponsoring features in project lists.
-Also a big thanks to our Community members for reporting bugs and helping us identify and provide fixes.
+Also, a big thanks to our Community members for reporting bugs and helping us identify and provide fixes.
 Special thanks for reporting and finding bugs go to Jan H, Joris Ceelen, André van Kaam, and Christian Jeschke.

 Last but not least, we are very grateful for our very engaged translation contributors on Crowdin, who translated quite a few OpenProject strings!
-This release we would like to highlight [DKrukoff](https://crowdin.com/profile/dkrukoff), for an outstanding number of translations into Russian.
+This release, we would like to highlight [DKrukoff](https://crowdin.com/profile/dkrukoff), for an outstanding number of translations into Russian.

 Would you like to help out with translations yourself?
-Then take a look at our translation guide and find out exactly how you can contribute.
+Then take a look at our [translation guide](../../development/translate-openproject/) and find out exactly how you can contribute.
 It is very much appreciated!